-Prerequisite: Previously enrolled and completion in ELD 4
+Course #: 472800 Length of time/Credits: 1 Year/10 Credits Prerequisite: Previously enrolled and completion in ELD 4

 Description: The course is Designated English Language Development (ELD) with Integrated and Designated Instruction.
 It is the next course in a sequential path for English Learners who have not met reclassification criteria.
-This course is comprehensive, college preparatory, language arts program designed to address the needs of English learners by integrating all of the California English Language Development Standards in conjunction with the California Common Core English Language Arts Standards.
-Curriculum modules with Integrated ELD Instruction in grades 9-12 offer instruction to support the acquisition of academic English with activities focusing on the content, concepts, and language features (vocabulary, text structure, syntax, and grammar) of the texts.
+This course is comprehensive, college preparatory, language arts program designed to address the needs of English learners by integrating all of the California English Language Development Standards in conjunction with the California Common Core English Language Arts Standards, Curriculum modules with Integrated ELD Instruction in grades 9-12 offer instruction to support the acquisition of academic English with activities focusing on the content, concepts, and language features (vocabulary, text structure, syntax, and grammar) of the texts.
 The modules use the following skills: Inquiry-based and student-centered, text-based goals and tasks, purposeful language learning, ELA and ELD Standards-based, formative Assessment and summative written and oral assessments.

-Prerequisite: Previously enrolled and completion in ELD 4
+Course #: 473000 Length of time/Credits: 1 Year/10 Credits Prerequisite: Previously enrolled and completion in ELD 4